 A Boss, A Leader – Which one are you?

-Most organizations have leaders and bosses who work together to accomplish the company’s goals.
+Most organizations have leaders and bosses who work together to achieve the company’s goals.
 There is a massive difference between being a boss and being a leader.

 We often confuse the two.